-The Parties will continue and conclude the work of the provincial job evaluation steering committee (the JE Committee) during the term of this Framework Agreement.
-The objectives of the JE Committee for phase two are as follows:
+The work of the provincial job evaluation steering committee (the JE Committee) will continue during the term of this Framework Agreement.
+The objectives of the JE Committee are as follows:

-- Review the results of the phase one pilot and outcomes of the committee work.
-Address any anomalies identified with the JE tool, process, or benchmarks. - Expand the pilot to an additional ten (10) districts including at least two (2) non-CUPE locals to confirm the validity of the tool and the benchmarks. - Rate the provincial benchmarks and create a job hierarchy for the provincial benchmarks. - Identify the job hierarchy for local job descriptions for all school districts. - Compare the local job hierarchy to the benchmark-matched hierarchy. - Identify training requirements to support implementation of the JE plan and develop training resources as required.
+- Review the results of the phase one and phase two pilots and outcomes of the committee work.
+Address any anomalies identified with the JE tool, process, or benchmarks. - Rate the provincial benchmarks and create a job hierarchy for the provincial benchmarks. - Gather data from all school districts and match existing job descriptions to the provincial benchmarks. - Identify the job hierarchy for local job descriptions for all school districts. - Compare the local job hierarchy to the benchmark-matched hierarchy. - Develop a methodology to convert points to pay bands The confirmed method must be supported by current compensation best practices. - Identify training requirements to support implementation of the JE plan and develop training resources as required.